Derek Winnert

 3

-The two stars give excellent, iconic performances, there is colourful support from a stupendous range of vintage character actors, and Peckinpah shows he is clearly engrossed in his material, producing a loving, fine farewell to a dark and dangerous West plus some of his best, violent action set pieces.
+The two stars give excellent, iconic performances, there is colourful support from a stupendous range of vintage character actors, and Peckinpah shows he is clearly engrossed in his material, producing a loving, fine farewell to a dark and dangerous West, as well as some of his best, violent action set pieces.

 4

-The problems are Bob Dylan’s anachronistic appearances, though his songs like ‘Knockin’ on Heaven’s Door’ are well used, and Peckinpah’s lack of an urgent narrative drive, with longer average shot lengths than some of his other movies.
+The problems are Bob Dylan’s anachronistic appearances – though his songs like ‘Knockin’ on Heaven’s Door’ (especially) are well used – and Peckinpah’s lack of an urgent narrative drive, with longer average shot lengths than some of his other movies, leading to some lethargy in the story telling.

 5